 The Solar Envelope is a three dimensional envelope on a site which ensures adjacent neighbors a specified minimum direct solar access time per day throughout the year.
 The solar envelope was developed as a tool to give buildings in an urban setting the mutual opportunity to employ passive and active solar design strategies.
 Parametric computer-aided-design (CAD) environments significantly ease the construction and visualization of solar envelopes across whole neighborhoods, facilitating its wider use as a prescriptive zoning tool.
 This study investigates the implications of a solar envelope zoning approach for the most common building type in the United States (US) with respect to energy use and developable density.
-The results indicate that solar zoning for this building type has a limited, and sometimes negative, effect on energy use as well as a larger negative impact on developable density (full paper).
+The results indicate that solar zoning for this building type has a limited, and sometimes negative, effect on energy use as well as a larger negative impact on developable density.